 A final or permanent protective order is effective for the time listed in the order, up to a maximum of two years.
 If no time is specified, the order expires on its second anniversary.
 However, the judge can issue the order for more than two years if:

 No matter how long your order lasts, the abuser can move for discontinuation of the order after one year.
 If the order lasts for more than two years, the abuser can move again.
 The judge must hold a hearing to decide whether there is a “continuing need for the order.”
 The judge can dismiss the order, but the mere fact that the abuser hasn’t violated it is insufficient evidence for discontinuation.

 There might be an automatic extension if the abuser was in jail when the order was supposed to expire.
-If the sentence is more than five years, the order experience on the first anniversary of the abuser’s release.
+If the sentence is more than five years, the order is experienced on the first anniversary of the abuser’s release.
 If the sentence was less than five years, the order will expire on the second anniversary of the release.
 In either case, you should request a copy of the new order with its new expiration date to make things easier for the police if anything happens.

 Finally, there is a magistrate’s order of emergency protection; most people think of this as an emergency protective order.
 This order is issued by a criminal court when an abuser gets arrested for committing family violence, sexual assault, sexual abuse, indecent assault, stalking, or trafficking.
 This time, you don’t have to be present for the court to issue the order.
 The court can issue the order on your request, your guardian’s request, or the request of a police officer or prosecutor, or even on the judge’s own initiative.
 If the crime underlying the order involved a deadly weapon, the judge must issue the order.
 The order is good for 31 to 61 days or 61-91 days where a deadly weapon was involved.